Gluten-Free Onion and Black Pepper Scones Recipe

 Directions

-1. Preheat oven to 425°F. Line rimmed baking sheet with parchment paper.
+1. Preheat oven to 425°F (220°C).
+Line rimmed baking sheet with parchment paper.

 2. Heat olive oil in medium non-stick skillet over medium-high heat until oil shimmers.
 Add onion.
-Cook until onion pieces soften and begin to lightly brown, about three minutes.
+Cook until onion pieces soften and begin to lightly brown, about 3 minutes.
 Stir frequently.
 Remove pan from heat and allow to cool.

 3. In bowl of food processor, combine buckwheat flour, sorghum flour, brown rice flour, baking powder, granulated sugar, black pepper, and salt.
 Pulse to combine.
 Add butter.
 Pulse until no large pieces of butter remain.
 Add egg and half and half.
 Pulse until a dough forms.
 If dry bits of flour remain, add a splash more half and half.
 Add cooked onions.
 Pulse until onion pieces are incorporated.
 Don't overmix or onion pieces will break up too much.